byuflowlab/FLOWUnsteady/docs/src/index.md

 constraints of conventional mesh-based CFD, rVPM can be used across all levels of fidelity, all in the same framework by simply coarsening or refining the simulation.
-Thus, FLOWUnsteady can be used as a high-fidelity tool that is orders of magnitude faster than mesh-based CFD, while also providing designers with a true variable-fidelity tool for the different stages of design.
+Thus, FLOWUnsteady can be used as a high-fidelity tool that is orders of magnitude faster than mesh-based CFD, or as a variable-fidelity tool for the different stages of design.

 ```@raw html
 <p align="left">